 In the chilly weather, nothing beats warming up with Gluhwein, also known as hot, spiced wine sold in the markets and throughout the city in the winter.
 Lebkuchen and gluhwein will have you singing Christmas carols in your head as you absorb the magical atmosphere.

 Every winter, thousands of ski enthusiasts travel to Salzburg and other areas in the Alps to explore picturesque valleys with excellent slopes.

-O skiing season varies slightly from year to year and among different areas, but generally it peaks between late December and early March.
+The skiing season varies slightly from year to year and among different areas, but generally, it peaks between late December and early March.

 You can also snowboard, ride a sled, go cross-country skiing or skating – winter sports are big in Salzburg.